This feature is in Public Preview.

 - Lose access to that Azure Databricks workspace but may still have access to other Azure Databricks workspaces.

-- Will not be synced again using Azure AD provisioning, even if they remain in the enterprise application.
+- Will not be synced again using Azure Active Directory provisioning, even if they remain in the enterprise application.

-- The initial Azure AD sync is triggered immediately after you turn on provisioning.
+- The initial Azure Active Directory sync is triggered immediately after you enable provisioning.
 Subsequent syncs are triggered every 20-40 minutes, depending on the number of users and groups in the application.
-See Provisioning summary report in the Azure AD documentation.
+See Provisioning summary report in the Azure Active Directory documentation.

-- Groups cannot be renamed in Azure Databricks; do not attempt to rename them in Azure AD.
+- Groups cannot be renamed in Azure Databricks; do not attempt to rename them in Azure Active Directory.

 - You can use the Azure Databricks Groups API or the Groups UI to get a list of members of any Azure Databricks group.